Legnaderk

 Legnaderk (an anglicisation of the Gaelic, either ‘Lag na Deirce’, meaning The Hollow of the Cave or 'Lag na Dearg', meaning The Hollow of the Blood or 'Lag nÁtha Dheirg', meaning The Hollow of the Red Ford) is a townland in the civil parish of Templeport, County Cavan, Ireland.
-It lies in the Roman Catholic parish of Glangevlin and barony of Tullyhaw.
+It lies in the Roman Catholic parish of Corlough and barony of Tullyhaw.